A Short Story Behind This Vintage Recipe

 - 1/2 cup of bread crumbs, crubbled

-- 1 cup of ketchup, chilled, *optional, but recommended to taste
+- 1 cup of ketchup, chilled (optional, but recommended for taste)

-- 2-5 pinches of brown sugar, *optional, but recommended to taste
+- 2 to 5 pinches of brown sugar, optional, but recommended for taste

 - Preheat oven to 325˚F.

-- In a large bowl mix together the ground-beef, egg, bread crumbs, salt & pepper, and the chopped onion.
+- In a large bowl mix together the ground beef, egg, bread crumbs, salt and pepper, and the chopped onion.
 Mix these ingredients well.

-- Place the ground-beef in a loaf pan, make an indent long-ways down the middle of the loaf (like a loaf of bread) *RECOMMENDED* Instead of placing in a loaf pan, let the loaf stand freely on a grate slighty above an oven pan, still putting an indent long-ways down the middle of the loaf (like a loaf of bread - again).
+- Place the ground-beef in a loaf pan, make an indent long-ways down the middle of the loaf (like a loaf of bread) *RECOMMENDED* Instead of placing in a loaf pan, let the loaf stand freely on a grate slightly above an oven pan, still putting an indent long-ways down the middle of the loaf (like a loaf of bread).

-- When oven has reached 325 degrees place meatloaf as close to dead center of the oven as you can.
-Close oven door, check loaf no more than 3x's while cooking.
+- When oven has reached 325˚F, place meatloaf as close to dead center of the oven as you can.
+Close oven door, check loaf no more than 3 times while cooking.
 It will give you bad luck.

 - Apply the ketchup and brown sugar mix to the top of the meatloaf as soon as you pull it out of the oven.